 Pro-Tips for Perfect Citations

 No matter which style you use, a few habits can improve your accuracy.
-Always double-check your work.
-But a small error in a citation is better than no citation at all.
+Always check your work against style guide resources from your library or writing center.
+A small error in a cited reference is better than leaving a source uncited.
 If you are ever truly stuck, using a citation generator can provide a solid starting point, but you must check its output against the rules for your specific manual.
 These tools often have templates for books or reports that you can adapt.
 And the most important advice?
 If your instructor gave you a specific format, use that one.
 Their rules always come first.

 Frequently Asked Questions